AxaFrance/oidc-client/packages/context/README.md

 Easy set up of OIDC for react and use the new react context api as state management.
 It use AppAuthJS behind the scene.

+- Simple :
-- Simple : refresh and access token are auto refreshed in background
+  - refresh_token and access_token are auto refreshed in background
-- OIDC with pcke mode only
+  - with the use of the Service Worker, you do not need to inject the access_token everywhere
-- No cookies problem : No silent complexe signin mode
+- No cookies problem : No silent signin mode inside in iframe
+- Secure :
-- Secure : with the use of Service Worker, you tokens are not accessible to the client (protect against XSRF attacks)
+  - with the use of Service Worker, your tokens are not accessible to the client (protect against XSRF attacks)
+  - OIDC using client side Code Credential Grant with pkce only
+- Multiple Authentification :
+  - You can authenticate many times to the same provider with different scope (for exemple you can acquire a new 'payment' scope for a payment)
+  - You can authenticate to multiple different providers inside the same SPA (single page application) website
+- Flexible :
+  - Work with Service Worker (more secure) and whithout for older browser (less secure)

 # Getting Started